MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/advanced/handling-errors.md

 ---
+description: This article describes how to handle native command errors in your Crescendo output handler. ms.date: 06/28/2023
 title: Handling errors in Crescendo
-description: This article describes how to handle native command errors in your Crescendo output handler. ms.date: 04/06/2023
 ---
 # Handling errors in Crescendo